iamharshvardhan27/Simple-Resume-/README.md

 - Easy Customization: Simple and well-structured code allows for easy customization to fit your personal style and preferences.
 - Cross-Browser Compatibility: Works seamlessly across all modern browsers.

+# Demo
+You can view a live demo of the resume template here.